cloudmesh-community/fa18-523-62/project-report/report.md

 systems such as Windows, iOS, Linux and Solaris.

-However, owing to default security configuration, MongoDB has been rendered to a lot of data thefts as it allows full database access to all.
-[Wikipedia]
+However, owing to default security configuration, MongoDB has been rendered to a lot of data thefts as it allows full database access to all [fa-523-62-wikipedia-mongoDB].

 #### Local Installation